Jamie's 15-Minute Meals

-Jamie's 15-Minute Meals is a UK food lifestyle programme which aired on Channel 4 in 2012.
+Jamie's 15-Minute Meals is a British food lifestyle programme which aired on Channel 4 in 2012.
 In each half-hour episode, host Jamie Oliver creates two meals, with each meal taking 15 minutes to prepare.

 The show premiered on 22 October 2012 and concluded with its series finale episode on 14 December 2012.
 A tie-in book of recipes was released on 27 September 2012.

+On September 28, 2013, Jamie’s 15-Minute Meals aired in the United States on CBS as part of its Dream Team Saturday morning E/I programming block but ended airing on CBS on September 20, 2014.